Why Are We So Obsessed With Looking Like Dolls?

 Gabe Gordon FW25

 At New York Fashion Week, Gabe Gordon‘s FW25 collection, “Rubber Boyfriend,” reimagines the doll-like aesthetic with a darker, more unsettling twist.
 The narrative follows a high school dance team and their sinister coach, who transforms the wrestling team into rubber sex dolls after a betrayal.
-This eerie transformation is embodied in the use of latex throughout the collection, which molds and contours the body with a slick, artificial sheen.
+This transformation is embodied in the use of latex, which molds and contours the body with a slick, artificial sheen.
 The latex exaggerates the sculptural quality of the models’ figures, blurring the line between human form and plastic perfection.
-By infusing latex with a fetishized edge, Gordon subverts traditional doll imagery; his pieces evoke a sense of restriction and dehumanization, transforming perfection into discomfort.
+By infusing latex with a fetishized edge, Gordon subverts traditional doll imagery, making his pieces feel restrictive and dehumanizing, turning perfection into something quite uncomfortable.

 Keburia FW25

-Shown at LFW, Keburia‘s FW25 collection fully embraces the pursuit of doll-like aesthetics, with exaggerated silhouettes and details that show a sense of fantasy and playfulness.
-The collection explores duality and feminine archetypes, incorporating voluminous and soft, billowing textures, reminiscent of vintage dolls.
-Luxurious fabrics like white metallic Chantilly lace lend an ethereal, almost otherworldly lightness to the garments.
-The use of beads, crystals and sequins add a touch of opulence, while sharply tailored jackets with exaggerated collars create a contrast to blend elegance with a sense of whimsy.
+Shown at London Fashion Week, Keburia‘s FW25 collection fully embraces the pursuit of a doll-like aesthetic with exaggerated silhouettes and details that evoke a sense of fantasy and playfulness.
+The collection explores duality and feminine archetypes, incorporating voluminous, puffy shapes and soft, billowing textures reminiscent of vintage dolls.
+Ruffles and luxurious fabrics like white metallic Chantilly lace and plissé chiffon lend an ethereal, almost otherworldly lightness to the garments.
+The use of beads, crystals and sequins adds a touch of opulence, while sharply tailored jackets with exaggerated collars create a striking contrast, blending elegance with a sense of whimsy.

 Marc Jacobs FW25

 Marc Jacobs‘ FW25 show brought doll-like fashion to life in a truly surreal way.
 The runway transformed into a dreamlike paper doll world, with models sporting oversized, exaggerated silhouettes.
-Puffed-up dresses, quirky accessories and sequined dots on lips and cheeks created a playful vibe.
-Even the shoes — huge, rubbery and clog-like — were reminiscent of something out of a childhood toy set.
+Puffed-up dresses, quirky accessories and sequined dots on lips and cheeks created a whimsical vibe, all set to the hypnotic rhythm of Philip Glass’s “Einstein on the Beach.”
+Even the shoes — huge, rubbery and clog-like – were reminiscent of something out of a childhood toy set.
 With such a fantastical collection, it’s tempting to dismiss Marc Jacobs’ work as an escape into a reality far removed from our own.

 Alexis Bittar FW25

-The fascination with doll-like aesthetics isn’t just in beauty or fashion — it’s now making its way into jewelry.
-Alexis Bittar’s FW25 collection, presented at NYFW, blends ’80s and ’90s aesthetics with an imagined 2050 future.
+The fascination with doll-ish aesthetics isn’t just in beauty or fashion — it’s now making its way into jewelry.
+Alexis Bittar’s FW25 collection, presented at New York Fashion Week, blends ’80s and ’90s aesthetics with an imagined 2050 future.
 Titled “The Portal,” the performative showcase explored age, identity and technology.
 Models were styled like plastic blow-up dolls, blurring the lines between organic and artificial, reflecting the collection’s themes of ageism, sexism and technology’s impact.

 In an era where cosmetic procedures and weight-loss injections are more accessible, the boundary between reality and artifice continues to blur.
-Just as The Substance examines the darker side of beauty obsession, Bittar’s collection speaks to our desire for control, transformation and perfection.
-His jewelry symbolizes a society obsessed with erasing imperfection and reshaping identity through technology.
+Just as The Substance examines the darker side of beauty obsession, Bittar’s collection speaks to our desire for control, transformation and perfection, with his jewelry symbolizing a society obsessed with erasing imperfection and reshaping identity through technology.

 Lisa Says Gah x Mattel’s Polly Pocket Collaboration